Cyber Security | Social Media Security | Retired Police Officer

 - “Best Practices in Computer Network Defense (CND): Incident Detection & Response,” North Atlantic Treaty Organization’s (NATO) Science for Peace and Security Program.

-Kathy also instructs parents on the warning signs of cyber bullying and how to watch for potentially dangerous relationships that young people can form online with predators.
-In this presentation families, will learn the basic rules of Internet safety, ethics, and the healthy use of connected technologies, so that they can pass this information onto their children in fun, age-appropriate ways.
+In this presentation the audience will learn the basic rules of Internet safety, ethics, and the healthy use of connected technologies, so that they can protect themselves in any online environment.

 In this engaging and critical segment, Kathy provides insight into the criminal element of the Internet, including the use of bitcoin and social engineering techniques.
 In this discussion, Kathy focuses on the Dark Web, where personally identifying information is a commodity and individuals and groups can hide online from governments and law enforcement agencies in order to buy, sell and trade illegal and dangerous products.